anatoly314/async-habr-translate/README.md

 We rely on our task being called as it should, but everything may not go as expected.
 Another library might call the function too early or too late, do it too frequently or rarely, swallow errors and exceptions, pass incorrect arguments, or not call our function at all.

-Based on what's been said, one might think that working with asynchrony through callback functions is full of challenges.
-To some extent, that's true, but fortunately, **promises** help to deal with all these problems.
+Given these challenges, one might assume that handling asynchrony through callback functions is inherently problematic.
+To some extent, this is true.
+However, promises provide a powerful solution to address these concerns and simplify asynchronous programming.

 ## Promises

-Promises are like order numbers at a restaurant.
-When we place an order, instead of food, we receive an order number.
-There are two possible scenarios: first, the order will be successfully prepared and served at the pick-up counter after some time; second, something could go wrong, such as running out of ingredients, and the restaurant employee will inform us that they cannot fulfill our order and will offer a refund or an alternative.
+Promises can be compared to order numbers at a restaurant.
+When we place an order, we receive an order number instead of the food itself.
+Two possible scenarios can occur: first, the order will be successfully prepared and served at the pick-up counter after some time; second, something could go wrong, such as running out of ingredients, prompting the restaurant employee to inform us that our order cannot be fulfilled.
+In this case, they would offer a refund or an alternative.

-Promises are created through the Promise constructor, which must be called with new.
-The constructor takes only one argument: a callback function with two parameters, resolve and reject.
-Inside the Promise, an asynchronous operation is performed with the callback function.
-In turn, inside this function, either resolve or reject is called, setting the Promise to either a fulfilled or rejected state, respectively.
+Promises are created using the `Promise` constructor, which must be instantiated with the `new` keyword.
+The constructor accepts a single argument: a callback function with two parameters, `resolve` and `reject`.
+Within the callback function, an asynchronous operation is carried out.
+Depending on the outcome of the operation, either the `resolve` or `reject` function is called, setting the Promise's state to fulfilled or rejected, respectively.

 This is how a Promise can be set to either fulfilled or rejected: